 - Overlook a hobby as a potential home-based business.

 - Quit your job until all preparations are complete.

 - Compete with your employer.

 - Conduct business on your employer's time.

 - Feel like you need a traditional office space to start a business.

 - Overlook zoning and permitting requirements.

-- Be in a rush to get started: use a start-up check list.
+- Be in a rush to get started: use the Freelance, Independent & Home-Based Business Readiness Checklist.

 - Incur unreasonable liabilities in financial obligations and dealings.